sremm/sremm/README.md

 👋 Hi, I’m Sten Remmelg (@sremm)

 👀 My biggest interests lie in the field of sports, health, performance optimization.
-When it comes to programming, I see it as an awesome tool, to help bring data to help make objective decisions in the fields.
+When it comes to programming, I see it as an awesome tool, that helps make data useful.

 My sharpest tools in my toolbox:
  - Using python to automate everything